cancerDHC/ccdhmodel/CONTRIBUTING.md

 poetry publish
 ```

-Detailed instructions on setting up the development environment without using the Makefile are provided below.
+Detailed instructions on setting up the development environment without using the `Makefile` are provided below.

 1. Install package dependencies.
    1. Install poetry if necessary.
-One-time installation commands are available for [osx/linux/bash on windows](https://github.com/python-poetry/poetry#osx--linux--bashonwindows-install-instructions) and for [windows powershell](https://github.com/python-poetry/poetry#windows-powershell-install-instructions).
+One-time installation commands are available for [macOS/Linux/Bash on Windows](https://github.com/python-poetry/poetry#osx--linux--bashonwindows-install-instructions) and for [Windows Powershell](https://github.com/python-poetry/poetry#windows-powershell-install-instructions).
 2. Clone the ccdhmodel package repository.

     ```shell